-Calculating the Annual Rent Increase Guideline:
+Calculating the Annual Rent Increase Guideline

-Typically, the rent increase guideline is set using a transparent method - the average annual change in the consumer price index for Manitoba (all-items) as published by Statistics Canada.
+The rent increase guideline is set using a transparent method - the average annual change in the consumer price index for Manitoba (all-items) as published by Statistics Canada.

 The method used to calculate the guideline is set out in the Residential Rent Regulation.
 The maximum permitted rent increase is determined as follows and expressed as a percentage, rounded to one decimal place: